JMHYU/CNN-Hardware-Implementation-on-FPGA/README.md

 <br/> <br/>
 ## Architecture
 ![Architecture](https://github.com/JMHYU/CNN-Hardware-Implementation-on-FPGA/assets/165994759/c9bf6248-0edb-4a3a-8679-04a7f23d614e)

-1. SW (C codes) runs on HPS (Hard Processor System).
+1. Software (C code) runs on the HPS (Hard Processor System).
-2. When the C code starts, HPS writes 1 at the LSB of ON-CHIP SRAM 0, which is being used for a handshake bit.
+2. When the C code starts, the HPS writes a 1 to the least significant bit (LSB) of ON-CHIP SRAM 0, which serves as a handshake bit.
-3. FPGA keeps checking this handshake bit to be 1 during the polling state(mat_ops_controller.v).
+3. The FPGA continuously checks this handshake bit to see if it is set to 1 during the polling state (mat_ops_controller.v).
-4. When the Convolution operation is done, FPGA writes 0 to the handshake bit.
+4. When the convolution operation is completed, the FPGA writes a 0 to the handshake bit.
-5. HPS checks the handshake bit and print the result from SRAM1 and SRAM2.
+5. The HPS then checks the handshake bit and prints the results from SRAM1 and SRAM2.

 <br/> <br/>
 ## Result